t4th/win32-gui-wrapper/README.md

 - select solution platform
 - build (ctrl+shift+b) all and Run (F5)
 - You must select example project as startup project for Run (F5) to work
+- amount of logs is configured with TH_DEBUG_LEVEL in thConfig.h.
+Set it to 1 for optimal logs and 2 for ALL logs.

 Usage examples can be selected in solution explorer from within VS.